mtresearcher/FastSpeech2/README.md

 Phoneme durations can be controlled by specifying custom durations.
 Lets say you want to modify the durations of speaker `LJ001` and basename `LJ001-0001`, you would have to modify the corresponding preprocessed file to your customized durations, in this case the following file
 `preprocessed_data/LJSpeech/duration/LJSpeech-duration-LJ001-0001.npy`

-Once modified, simply run the synthesize command in **batch** mode.
+Once modified, simply run the synthesize command in **single** mode.

 # Training